frdn/tool-bar-atom/README.md

 apm install tool-bar
 ```

-Then you install the `tool-bar-atom` package:
+Then you install the `tool-bar-markdown` package:

 ```bash
 apm install tool-bar-markdown